Robust Deep Multi-Modal Sensor Fusion using Fusion Weight Regularization and Target Learning: Introduction

+Sensor fusion is to combine multiple sensory inputs to create accurate ground truth in complex systems.
+With advent of deep learning, the sensor fusion algorithm is being improved and applied on applications such as autonomous systems equipped with sensing modalities \citet{ramachandram2017deep}.
+For instance, inputs from multiple cameras and LIDARs are fused for autonomous driving with deep learning technologies\citet{ku2017joint,chen2017multi,wei2018LIDAR}.
+In addition to the application, smart watches are attached with many sensors: GPS, accelerometer, gyroscope, ECG, blood oxygen sensors, etc. The deep sensor fusion algorithm in these devices are applied for checking users' health, recognizing posture and predicting heart attack. \citet{dehzangi2017imu, mauldin2018smartfall, ali2020smart}.

+For creating meaningful outputs from the multiple sensory inputs, elaborate neural network architecture is needed for the sensor fusion.
+Since the number of sensory inputs is increasing, the way how to fuse the inputs is important and studied \citet{patel2017sensor,mees2016choosing, 7837868}.
+Due to many number of sensors utilized for the applications above, discovering important features and other redundant features is essential for better target prediction.
+The prediction performance may be boosted by weighting the important features.

-Specifically, \cite{chen2017multi} presents a convolutional neural network (CNN) approach to sensor fusion in autonomous driving and compares three fusion schemes: early, late, and deep fusion.
+Nowadays, convolutional neural network based (CNN) approaches are proposed to the sensor fusion.
+For instance, \citet{chen2017multi} presents a CNN based algorithm in autonomous driving and compares three fusion schemes: early, late, and deep fusion.
 However, this work does not consider sensor failures and provides no deep insight on computational principles of sensor fusion.
 The typical late fusion DNN architecture is shown in Fig.~\ref{fig:Architectures} (a) where each modality is first processed, e.g. by a number of convolutional/pooling/activation layers.
 And then all extracted feature maps are fused together, e.g. by element-wise mean at the layer marked by ``+'', and processed further to make the final decision.

-A key objective and challenge in sensor fusion is attaining \emph{resilience}, i.e., the fusion task shall be conducted robustly not only under clean sensory inputs but also in the presence of sensor failures. \cite{zhang2019robust}, \cite{kendall2018multi}, and \cite{gao2019multi} display CNN based object tracking with input weighting (gating) fusion scheme and auxiliary losses.
+A key objective and challenge in sensor fusion is attaining \emph{resilience}, i.e., the fusion task shall be conducted robustly not only under clean sensory inputs but also in the presence of sensor failures. \citet{zhang2019robust}, \citet{kendall2018multi}, and \citet{gao2019multi} display CNN based object tracking with input weighting (gating) fusion scheme and auxiliary losses.
 By weighting more important input channel with fusion weights (gating factors) which are processed with a sigmoid function, the weighted important inputs have more effect on outputs and the classification accuracy is further improved.

+\citet{arevalo2017gated} proposes a gated multi-modal unit (GMU) for data fusion with two or more modalities.
+The GMU identifies how modalities affects the network in activation function level by using multiplicative gates.
+However, this proposed algorithm could not show the feature importance through unit activation and the interpretability of the learned features is not examined in this work.